bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 - Total Spending is $M \cdot V = 500,000 \Rightarrow = 3,000,000$
 - Now assume, P = $15 which is Average price of goods (Chipotle, coffee, concert tickets)

+$$ MV=PQ $$

-$$ MV=PQ \Leftrightarrow Q = \frac{MV}{P} = \frac{3,000,000}{15} = 200,000 \text{items} $$
+$$ \Leftrightarrow Q = \frac{MV}{P} = \frac{3,000,000}{15} = 200,000 \text{items} $$

 - Interpretation: If CU Boulder students collectively have 500, 000 to spend and reuse that money 6 times throughout the semester, they can generate 3 million in spending.
-At an average price of 15 per item, this supports 200,000 purchases like meals, textbooks, and tickets for Bu!s games or events on The Hill.
+At an average price of 15 per item, this supports 200,000 purchases like meals, textbooks, and tickets for games or events on The Hill.

 ## Monetary Policies

--
+###  Stagflation and AS Shocks
+- Causes and policy responses: Stagflation occurs when inflation and unemployment rise simultaneously, often due to supply-side shocks like energy price spikes.

+### Shape of the AS Curve
+- Keynesian (horizontal), Classical (vertical), intermediate: The AS curve is horizontal in the Keynesian range when there’s high unemployment and unused resources (output can increase without raising prices); vertical in the Classical range when the economy is at full capacity (output can’t increase, only prices rise); and upward-sloping in the intermediate range as both output and prices rise.

+### Supply-Side Tools
+- Tax cuts, deregulation, labor market reform: These are policies aimed at increasing productivity and long-run economic growth by reducing barriers to work, investment, and business activity—such as cutting taxes to boost take-home pay, reducing regulations to lower business costs, and reforming labor rules to encourage hiring.

+###  Tariffs and Trade
+- Effects on inflation and AS: Tariffs raise the cost of imported goods, which can reduce supply and increase prices (inflation).

+### New Classical Economics
+- Rational expectations: People use all available information to anticipate economic changes, limiting the effectiveness of predictable government policies.
 ---